 Here’s some math that doesn’t add up: Women retire with two-thirds as much money as men do, but we live six to eight years longer.
 More math: Every hour you wait to invest could cost you $4 (No joke.)
 And the longer we wait to get started, the further behind we’ll be.

 But “really, really important” doesn’t have to mean “really, really hard to do.”
 In fact, we’re happy to report that it’s not hard at all — seriously!
-Ramping up your planning and investing for retirement in 2023 might even be easier than all those other items on your New Year’s list.
+Ramping up your planning and investing for retirement might even be easier than all those other items on your to-do list.
 Here’s a roundup of our best advice on how to get into it.

 Looking for some motivation?